richengguy/abstractions/README.md

 | `ABSTRACTIONS_ASSERTS` | Enable the internal asserts system. | `ON` |
 | `ABSTRACTIONS_ENABLE_ASAN` | Enable the Clang AddressSanitizer to catch memory leaks and other issues.
 Off by default as it has a performance impact. | `OFF`|
 | `ABSTRACTIONS_ENABLE_PROFILING` | Enables linking with gperftools to enable source-level profiling.
 This adds a `--profile` option to some of the subcommands. | `OFF` |

+## Licensing

+All source code falls under the BSD-3 Clause license.
+The documentation in the [docs](docs/) falls under a [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.